Fitness

 (F: Frequency, I: Intensity, T: Time, T: Type)

 When accessing the right course of action for your personal self-care program, it is important to remember that all adaptations involve trade-offs, and the dose (frequency) and type will be highly individualized.
 Because of this, I encourage you not to strive for a "standard" or preconceived optimal routine but rather be aware of how you are feeling.
 I understand this can be difficult for some, and likely even more so in individual's with a susceptibility to mood disorder symptoms.
 However, by implementing this strategy you may be able to avoid the pressure of adhering to an unnecessary standard.
-Lieberman et al. sum this concept up nicely stating "humans evolved to be active for play or necessity, efforts to promote exercise will require altering environments in ways that nudge or even compel people to be active and to make exercise fun."
+Dr. Daniel Lieberman, PhD, from Harvard University sums this concept up nicely stating "humans evolved to be active for play or necessity, efforts to promote exercise will require altering environments in ways that nudge or even compel people to be active and to make exercise fun."
 Ultimately, adopting this mentality will lead to greater adherence which will enhance your desired results.
-(19)

 Exercise as Treatment: